 The Scheinberg Relief Fund has worked hand-in-hand with ABG to develop its programme “By your side” to help combat the direct impact of COVID-19 on the physical health of the elderly population living independently in their own homes.
 The programme aims to maintain the autonomy and improve the physical well-being of the elderly through effective treatments and prevention delivered to them in their homes while usually services remained closed due to the pandemic.

 The programme launched in October 2020.
-During the first three months 465 vulnerable elderly received free bi-weekly physiotherapy sessions to improve mobility, and over 1,000 elderly received a monthly podiatry session.
 In November 2020, an evaluation of the programme was completed.
 The feedback from participants (elderly beneficiaries and health care professionals) confirmed the programme was achieving its aims.
 Considering the results and the high level of need for support for vulnerable seniors during the pandemic, the Scheinberg Relief Fund provided funding to extend the programme until May 2021.
+In total, more than 6,710 physiotherapy sessions have been provided to more than 950 vulnerable elderly on a bi-weekly basis and other 827 users have received monthly podiatry sessions.